J. T. Blatty: West Point and military service

 Blatty attended the United States Military Academy at West Point from 1996 to 2000.
 While there, she was a standout athlete in women's tennis.
 She was part of the Patriot League all-star tennis singles team each of her four years, and doubles in 1997.
 She amassed a record 27 career wins at number 1 ranked women's tennis singles.
 She was a captain of the women's tennis team in the 1999–2000 school year, and her team, the Army Black Knights, won the League title in both 1999 and 2000.
 She also won the most valuable player of the Patriot League.
-After graduation, she was listed in the Patriot League's All-Decade and 25th Anniversary women's tennis teams.
+After graduation, she was listed in the Patriot League's All-Decade and 25th Anniversary women's tennis teams, and in 2026 was added to the Army Sports Hall of Fame.

 Blatty was also the first female boxer competing for West Point, winning her first match against Lock Haven University in 2000.
 Her coaches said her boxing and tennis training helped each other.

 After graduation, Blatty served as a platoon leader in the 92nd Engineer Battalion.
 She was among the first troops deployed into the 2002 United States invasion of Afghanistan, and afterwards in the 2003 invasion of Iraq.
 By 2005 she was a captain, and rear detachment commander for the 92nd.
 She served a total of six years in the United States Army.